pr0kary0te/SARSvariants2probes/README.md

 To run on a mac or unix system, type ./variants2probes.pl

+This will produce output summary files in several different formats including variant_probe_matrix.txt, an example of which is included in this folder.

 On a system without wget, you could manually download and unpack the variant data from  https://github.com/phe-genomics/variant_definitions/archive/refs/heads/main.zip.
 Be sure that the yaml files for each variant are in the subdirectory variant_definitions-main/variant_yaml relative to your present working directory.

 The use of this script depends on the format of the yml files from phe-genomics remaining unchanged.
 Get in touch if you have any problems.